 At one point, from the steps of parliament, the press asked him about the extreme implementation of the War Measures Act, Prime Minister Pierre Trudeau replied, “Just watch me.”
 That statement would forever become a part of Trudeau’s legacy.

 Some of his biggest national achievements during his term as Prime Minister were suppressing the Quebec sovereign movement, and building Canada as a nation with unity as a core principle.
-He is also known for introducing bilingualism as official policy of Canada, and for his Patriation of the Constitution.
-It was under him that Canada stopped being ruled by British laws that could be changed by the British, and it was the moment when Canada finally got sovereignty.
+We also know him for introducing bilingualism as official policy of Canada, and for his Patriation of the Constitution.
+It was under him that Canada stopped being ruled by British laws the British could change that, and it was when Canada finally got sovereignty.
 This event has had him hailed as the “father of modern Canada”.

 Every great person has critics, and so did Pierre Trudeau.
 His critics impugn him with claims of arrogance and poor economic management, and of having centralized the management of Canada (which has been hailed as a very good thing by others), thus robbing Quebec of the culture and economy of Prairies.
-But whatever the naysayers speak, Trudeau has been consistently shown up in a list of the greatest Prime Ministers of Canada.
+But whatever the naysayers speak, it has consistently shown Trudeau up in a list of the greatest Prime Minister of Canada.

-Pierre Trudeau has been considered one of the most loved, and the most hated of the Canadian Prime Ministers.
+We have considered Pierre Trudeau one of the most loved, and the most hated of the Canadian Prime Minister.
 This is because of the charisma and confidence that he held, along with his focus on uniting Canada and making sure that the country has one holistic identity.
-But he is also known for his antipathy towards his political opponents, and his dislike for any sort of compromise have also gained him some critics.
-In fact, it has been said the it was Mackenzie King, who was the only other person who had matched such levels of electoral success as Pierre Trudeau.
+But he is also known for his antipathy towards his political opponents, and his dislike for any compromise have also gained him some critics.
+In fact, some say it was Mackenzie King, who was the only other person who had matched such levels of electoral success as Pierre Trudeau.
 This mad made Canada what it is today, fought for recognition, and suppressed any factional uprisings to make the country whole.
-That is something that is going to be on the history books forever.
+That is something that will be on the history books forever.